OisikaJana/Simple-Expense-Tracker-by-kotlin/README.md

     Write the Kotlin Code
     Go to MainActivity.kt in the java folder.
     Replace the content of MainActivity.kt with the following code:

+Step 4:
+    Run the App on an Emulator or Device
+    Connect an Android device via USB or start an emulator.
+    Click Run > Run 'app' in Android Studio, or press the green play button in the toolbar.
+    The app will launch on the connected device/emulator, showing the UI you created in XML.